sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.

-    Kyma API Gateway Operator is an extension to the Kyma runtime that manages the API Gateway application’s configuration and handles resource reconciliation.
+    Kyma API Gateway Operator is an extension to the Kyma runtime that manages the API Gateway application's configuration and handles resource reconciliation.

 ### Enable Serverless module